Child Poverty Act 2010

 The Child Poverty Act 2010 (c.
-9) is an act of the Parliament of the United Kingdom "to set targets relating to the eradication of child poverty, and to make other provision about child poverty".
+9), later amended to Life Chances Act 2010, is an act of the Parliament of the United Kingdom "to set targets relating to the eradication of child poverty, and to make other provision about child poverty".
 More specifically, the act has been summarised as comprising "a new set of legal duties for the [UK] government of the day to take action to meet four income targets for ending child poverty by 2020 and to minimise 'socio-economic disadvantage' for children."

 The four income targets all related to median UK household income, and were as follows: